Oxid15/cascade/cascade/docs/source/modules/dataset_zoo.rst

 that are in the special ``utils`` module.
 And if you didn't found suitable component, you can write it yourself.

 Here some of already-made components are presented.
-These are ``Dataset`` objects - building blocks of Cascade's pipelines, their description and short examples of how to use them in your workflow.
+These are :class:`~cascade.data.Dataset` objects - building blocks of Cascade's pipelines, their description and short examples of how to use them in your workflow.